Deresius/CrappyPlane/README.md

 ## Controls
 * Use the space bar to make the CrappyPlane ascend.
 Release the space bar to decend.
 * Press 'R' at the Game Over screen to restart the game.
+* Press '`' (Tilde) to show the console.
+* Press 'H' to hide the console.
+* Press 'E' to run easy graphics.
+* Press 'T' to run texture graphics.

 ## Installation Instructions
 ### CrappyPlane Game App